 Jim Slotta is an associate level professor of education in the Ontario Institute for Studies in Education (OISE) at The University of Toronto.
 He holds the Canada Research Chair in education and technology and co-directs the NSF-funded center called Technology-Enhanced Learning in Science (TELS).
 His research employs technology-enhanced learning environments to investigate cognitive models of learning and instruction.
 He also promotes the development of open source materials for the learning sciences, and led the development of the Scalable Architecture for Interactive Learning (SAIL).
 Slotta and his team are currently developing an open source technology framework for smart classroom research called SAIL Smart Space, which will support investigations of a new pedagogical model for knowledge communities and inquiry.

-Charles Ungerleider, Professor Sociology of Education (The University of British Columbia) and Director Research (Directions Evidence and Policy Research Group, LLP.)
+Charles Ungerleider, Professor Emeritus (The University of British Columbia) and Director of Research (Directions Evidence and Policy Research Group, LLP.)

-Charles Ungerleider divides his time between The University of British Columbia, where he is a Professor of the Sociology of Education in the Faculty of Education, and Directions Evidence and Policy Research Group, where he is Managing Partner and Director of Research.
+Charles Ungerleider is Professor Emeritus of Education Studies in the Faculty of Education and Director of Research and Managing Partner at Directions Evidence and Policy Research Group.
 Ungerleider has written about a range of topics in education from assessment to xenophobia.
 He is author of Failing Our Kids: How we are ruining our public schools, a critical examination of the state of public schooling in Canada, and numerous publications in scholarly, professional and popular media.
 From November 1998 until June 2001, Ungerleider served as Deputy Minister of Education for the Province of British Columbia, and, prior to assuming responsibility as Deputy Minister, was Associate Dean for teacher education (1993-1998) in the Faculty of Education at The University of British Columbia.